Kaentos/pyYoutubeToMp3/README.md

-# Pytuber Converter
+# Youpyber Converter

-Pytuber Converter is CLI youtube video / playlist converter.
+Youpyber Converter is CLI youtube video / playlist converter.
 It's like a "front-end" for the python library youtube-dl.

 # Prerequisites